phosxd/Ity/README.md

 The overall differences between each profile is largely insignificant in most real-word cases, so unless you are working with tight constraints I wouldn't worry about changing the optimization profile.
 Modifying the source code to remove built-ins or even entire operators & instructions that you don't use in your codebase, will probably be much more valuable if you need to make the most of every kilobyte.

-## Installation
+## Linux / MacOS Installation
-You can install Ity on your system as a command called `ity` by running the `install.sh` script.
+You can install Ity on your system as a command called `ity` by running the `install.sh` Bash script.
 Installing will also copy all modules in `Scripts/Modules` over to `/usr/local/share/ity/Modules` so they can be imported from anywhere on the system using the module's global name.

 ```python
 import ANSI as A1; # Imports from '/usr/local/share/ity/Modules' or another path based on your platform.